odoo/documentation/accounting/overview/main_concepts/memento.rst

    * .. rst-class:: intro-liabilities

-     **Liabilities** are obligations from past events that the company will have to pay in the future (utility bills, debts, unpaid suppliers).
+     **Liabilities** are obligations from past events that the company will have to pay in the future (utility invoices, debts, unpaid vendors).

    * .. rst-class:: intro-equity